Dovydas2013/INTOmarkdown/README.md

 Git is free software distributed under the terms of the GNU General Public License version 2 (hence it is free and open source).
 The source code of git could be found here: https://github.com/git/git.
 Since it is an open source, anyone can join in and help impriving it.

+i would also like to mention mozilla.
+Mozilla is the custodian of the Mozilla Public License ("MPL"), an open source/free software license.
+Since it is an open source, anyone can access the source code and help on improving it.
+Here is the link to the mozilla source code: https://developer.mozilla.org/en-US/docs/Developer_Guide/Source_Code.
+This link does not only give assess to the source code, however it provides a documentation on how to get started on improving the mozilla.